 Haring used to plan out his work beyond just in his head.
 Most of the time, he would study his canvas or wall.
 Then Haring started to create shapes and lines that fit together.
 As a homosexual man who intended for his work to express his feelings, he used different shapes.
 In most of his paintings, including Crack is Wack, there are phallic shapes.

-The mural has undergone restorative work but the essence of it and the message painted on the wall rings true today as it did in the summer of 1986.
-The painting is a constant reminder of the dangerous effects of crack on the people that use it and on the society at large.
+The mural has undergone restorative work, but its essence and the message painted on the wall rings true today as it did in the summer of 1986.
+The painting is a constant reminder of the dangerous effects of crack on the people who use it and on society.